 Storybook addons allow you to extend what's already possible with Storybook, everything from the user interface to the API.
 Each one is classified into two broader categories.

 UI-based addons focus on customizing Storybook's user interface to extend your development workflow.
 Examples of UI-based addons include: Controls, Docs and Accessibility.

 Preset addons help you integrate Storybook with other technologies and libraries.
-Examples of preset addons are: preset-scss and preset-create-react-app.
+An examples of a preset addons is preset-create-react-app.